Engage Families, Expand The Learning

-For early learning services, keeping parents engaged and informed is not just good business practice, it has high educational value also.
+Engaging parents is not just good business practice, it has educational value.
+Family engagement software helps:

 There is of course real value in keeping families informed about activities at your childcare or preschool.
 The more they feel part of your school, the more confidence they will have in the job you are doing for their child.